Poets&Quants Top Business Schools

 “I can’t say that the simulation itself was meaningful or practical (ie: a fancier version of Lemonade Tycoon), but the impact came from the group project environment,” another alumni said.
 “I couldn’t do everyone’s part for them.
 We all had to trust one another to do our job and really make sure every decision we made was clearly communicated.
 I’ve thought about that simulation a lot while collaborating on projects at work.”

 “I participated in an internship program where I participated in various accounting functions within a business office at the University.
 This experience helped me develop good communication skills, writing skills, and other soft skills as well as proper documentation skills necessary in the field of accounting.
-I also participated in a capstone project in my senior year.
-This project involved working with other majors to simulate the operations of a business.
-I learn to demonstrate good communication skills, negotiation skills, time management, planning skills, and team-building skills necessary in the field of accounting.
+I learned to demonstrate good communication skills, negotiation skills, time management, planning skills, and team-building skills necessary in the field of accounting.
 This capstone project helped develop business habits that I have come to use in my current job.”

 “Our capstone project had us team up with peers from other majors in the business school to form a successful company.
 Management, Marketing, Accounting, and Finance majors working together helped me realize what operating a business was really like.”